 We’re excited about the growth and future of Waco and we intend to make the most of the current momentum while adhering to the city’s vision for what Waco can be, working closely with the community and potential development partners, and clearing obstacles to progress.

-On this site, we aim to expound on our role and offer contact information to businesses and individuals who want to join us in our efforts to create and support a city center that all of Waco can be proud of.
+On this site, we aim to expound on our role and explain how we serve and work with the public, neighborhoods, businesses and developers to create and support a city center that all of Waco can be proud of.

 Plan.
 Engage.
 Accelerate.
 Manage.